a short film by Jules Nurrish

 No Ordinary Joe by Jules Nurrish Written and directed by Jules Nurrish, this well-crafted British short taps into the genre of emerging teenage sexuality, only with a far more up front edge to it, than what we generally get to see.

-For football mad Matt mixes his love of the beautiful game, with his love of the works of Joe Orton and a sexual orientation that is all but obvious to us boys, only for his family and best friend Gary to be seemingly unaware of Matt's sexual proclivity.
-Only if confirmation is needed, then cast your eyes to the left as Matt sneaks a voyeuristic look at two guys getting intimate with each other in the woods, before setting off to visit one of his heroes' old haunts and a public convenience that still bears the spirit of the man himself.
-Question is, could words of advice from an ordinary or perhaps not so ordinary Joe, finally prompt Matt to get up close and personal with that hunk of a football substitute he's been lusting after, before both the game and the short come to an end?
+For football mad Matt mixes his love of the beautiful game, with his love of the works of Joe Orton and a sexual orientation that is all but obvious, even if his family and best friend Gary are seemingly unaware of Matt's sexual proclivity.
+Only could words of advice from an ordinary or perhaps not so ordinary Joe, finally prompt Matt to get up close and personal with that hunk of a football substitute that he's been lusting after, before both the game and the short come to an end?

 starring: Alexis Gregory, Will Irvine, Matt Warman, Harry Capehorn, Jackie Howe, Michael O'Flaherty,